Child’s Attitude: 7 Positive Parenting Tips

 Show Gratitude Daily

-You hold a powerful influence over your child’s attitude.
-What lessons are your actions teaching them today?
+You have strong influence over your child’s attitude.
+Ask yourself what lessons your actions teach today.

 Using Rewards Wisely